 3. Stay in your seat.
 Metal bleachers can make a lot of noise and spook a competitor’s horse, so try to wait until the round or test is over before leaving.

 4. Keep your conversation to a whisper.
 This is particularly true in smaller shows where spectators are sitting near the judge.
 It’s very hard for a judge to concentrate on the task at hand when several conversations are going at once.
-And of course, turn off those cellular phones and pagers!
+And of course, keep your phone’s volume down or put it on vibrate!

 5. Don’t bother the judge.
 No matter how outraged you are at the judge’s decision, do not approach her with your thoughts on her flawed eyesight.
 Speaking to the judge is the rider’s decision and must be done through the show officials.

 6. Don’t offer assistance to a rider unless he’s asked for it or is in danger.
 Unauthorized assistance in some disciplines, such as eventing, can result in a rider’s disqualification.